pfjordside/e2e-starter/README.md

 # e2e-starter

 Template repo for e2e tests using Playwright
+Have a look at the [playwright documentation](https://playwright.dev/docs/intro) for more information.

 ## Getting Started